 Once you learn how to make Bread Bowls at home, you’ll be serving all of your favorite soups and dips out of them.
 This recipe uses a basic bread dough that can be made by cooks of any skill level.
 They’ve got a crisp crust, soft interior, and are such a fun and beautiful way to present a simple meal.

 Feel free to add different herbs, cheeses, and spices to the bread dough.
 You can even use this recipe to make pizza crust, dinner rolls, or mini Bread Bowls.
 To avoid soggy bread, try and stick with creamy soups like this Roasted Acorn Squash Soup, Creamy Tomato Soup, or White Chicken Chili.
-Or, use a Bread Bowl as an impressive way to serve dips like Guacamole, Cheddar Queso Dip, or Everything Bagel Seasoning Dip.

 Ingredients in Bread Bowls for Soup